Poisoning Online Learning Filters: DDoS Attacks and Countermeasures: Evaluation

 \subsection{Evaluation Results}

-We measure the performance of the two filtering approaches.
+We measure the performance of the two filtering approaches in both attack scenarios.
 As demonstrated in Table~\ref{tab:benchmarkperf}, Figure~\ref{fig:fneg_graphs}, and Figure~\ref{fig:fpos_graphs}, both N-over-D and Iterative Classifier result in high false-negative rates and high false-positive rates across the three different attacks, thereby undermining the effectiveness of the filter and reducing it to no better than a random guess.
+We present both the false-negative and false-positive graphs of the attack with normal traffic $\mathcal{N}$ as both attack scenarios have similar results (see Appendix for the \textit{attack without $\mathcal{N}$} plots).
 These results show that unpredictable attack traffic essentially disables online learning filters.

 The reported evaluation metrics used are False Negative Rate (FNR), False Positive Rate (FPR), Accuracy (ACC), Precision (Prec.), Recall (Rec.), and F1 Score (F1).
 The two most relevant metrics are FNR and FPR.
 False Negative Rate is the rate that attack requests are wrongly classified as legitimate and not dropped by the filtering methods.
 False Positive Rate reflects the rate that requests are from normal traffic but predicted as attack and rejected by the filters.
-The evaluation metrics are defined as: